Poll finds slim majority support Paterno's firing

-PHILADELPHIA Pennsylvania voters by a slim majority support the firing of legendary Penn State head football coach Joe Paterno in the university's child sexual abuse scandal, according to poll results released on Friday.
+PHILADELPHIA Pennsylvania voters support the firing of legendary Penn State head football coach Joe Paterno in the university's child sexual abuse scandal by a slim majority, according to poll results released on Friday.

 Sandusky faces 52 counts of child sexual abuse.
 Paterno, the university's head football coach for 46 years, has been fired as has university President Graham Spanier.